-14.6 Information to be disclosed in resolutions closing meetings to the public
+Information to be disclosed in resolutions closing meetings to the public

-- 14.6.1 The grounds on which part of a meeting is closed must be stated in the decision to close that part of the meeting and must be recorded in the minutes of the meeting.
-The grounds must specify the following: - a. the relevant provision of section 10A(2) of the Act, - b. the matter that is to be discussed during the closed part of the meeting, - c. the reasons why the part of the meeting is being closed, including (if the matter concerned is a matter other than a personnel matter concerning particular individuals, the personal hardship of a resident or ratepayer or a trade secret) an explanation of the way in which discussion of the matter in an open meeting would be, on balance, contrary to the public interest.
+- 14.21 The grounds on which part of a meeting is closed must be stated in the decision to close that part of the meeting and must be recorded in the minutes of the meeting.
+The grounds must specify the following: - (a) the relevant provision of section 10A(2) of the Act, - (b) the matter that is to be discussed during the closed part of the meeting, - the reasons why the part of the meeting is being closed, including (if the matter concerned is a matter other than a personnel matter concerning particular individuals, the personal hardship of a resident or ratepayer or a trade secret) an explanation of the way in which discussion of the matter in an open meeting would be, on balance, contrary to the public interest.

-Note: This clause reflects section 10D of the Act.
+Note: Clause 14.21 reflects section 10D of the Act.

-14.7 Resolutions passed at closed meetings to be made public
+Resolutions passed at closed meetings to be made public

-14.7.1 If the council passes a resolution during a meeting, or a part of a meeting, that is closed to the public, the chairperson must make the resolution public as soon as practicable after the meeting, or the relevant part of the meeting, has ended, and the resolution must be recorded in the publicly available minutes of the meeting.

-14.7.2 Resolutions passed during a meeting, or a part of a meeting that is closed to the public must be made public by the chairperson under clause 14.7.1 during a part of the meeting that is webcast.
+- 14.22 If the council passes a resolution during a meeting, or a part of a meeting, that is closed to the public, the chairperson must make the resolution public as soon as practicable after the meeting, or the relevant part of the meeting, has ended, and the resolution must be recorded in the publicly available minutes of the meeting. - 14.23 Resolutions passed during a meeting, or a part of a meeting, that is closed to the public must be made public by the chairperson under clause 14.22 during a part of the meeting that is webcast.

-15KEEPING ORDER AT MEETINGS
+15 KEEPING ORDER AT MEETINGS

-15.1 Points of order
+Points of order

-- 15.1.1 A councillor may draw the attention of the chairperson to an alleged breach of this code by raising a point of order.
-A point of order does not require a seconder. - 15.1.2 A point of order cannot be made with respect to adherence to the principles contained in clause 1.3.1. - 15.1.3 A point of order must be taken immediately it is raised.
+- 15.1 A councillor may draw the attention of the chairperson to an alleged breach of this code by raising a point of order.
+A point of order does not require a seconder. - 15.2 A point of order cannot be made with respect to adherence to the principles contained in clause 2.1. - 15.3 A point of order must be taken immediately it is raised.
 The chairperson must suspend the business before the meeting and permit the councillor raising the point of order to state the provision of this code they believe has been breached.
 The chairperson must then rule on the point of order either by upholding it or by overruling it.

-15.2 Questions of order
+Questions of order

-- 15.2.1 The chairperson, without the intervention of any other councillor, may call any councillor to order whenever, in the opinion of the chairperson, it is necessary to do so. - 15.2.2 A councillor who claims that another councillor has committed an act of disorder, or is out of order, may call the attention of the chairperson to the matter. - 15.2.3 The chairperson must rule on a question of order immediately after it is raised but, before doing so, may invite the opinion of the council. - 15.2.4 The chairperson's ruling must be obeyed unless a motion dissenting from the ruling is passed.
+- 15.4 The chairperson, without the intervention of any other councillor, may call any councillor to order whenever, in the opinion of the chairperson, it is necessary to do so. - 15.5 A councillor who claims that another councillor has committed an act of disorder, or is out of order, may call the attention of the chairperson to the matter. - 15.6 The chairperson must rule on a question of order immediately after it is raised but, before doing so, may invite the opinion of the council. - 15.7 The chairperson's ruling must be obeyed unless a motion dissenting from the ruling is passed.

-15.3 Motions of dissent
+Motions of dissent